CynthiaKiconco/HotelRoomReservationSystem-Group10/README.md

 Before: this is the data in the system for the reservation for a customer before deleting
 ![Code](https://github.com/CynthiaKiconco/HotelRoomReservationSystem-Group10/blob/main/delete_before.png)

-After: this is the result after sending the delete request is sent on Postman.
+After: this is the result after the delete request is sent on Postman.
 There is no content in the output
 ![Code](https://github.com/CynthiaKiconco/HotelRoomReservationSystem-Group10/blob/main/delete_after.png)

-## Conclusion